wpswings/points-and-rewards-for-woocommerce/README.txt

 == Screenshots ==

-1. General Settings
+1. General Settings of Points and Rewards for WooCommerce
-2. Sign up point setting
+2. Signup Setting of Points and Rewards for WooCommerce
-3. Sign up point notification
+3. Customers Earn Points Notification
-4. Sign up point log
+4. Customer's Earned Points Log Table
-5. Referral setting
+5. Referral Setting of Points and Rewards for WooCommerce
-6. Referral links
+6. Referral Link
-7. Referral point log
+7. Earned Points Log Table
-8. Social sharing settings
+8. Social Sharing Setting of Points and Rewards for WooCommerce
-9. Social sharing listing
+9. Share Referral Link on Social Media Platforms
-10. Text setting
+10. Customize Text Setting of Points and Rewards for WooCommerce
-11. Text setting display
+11. Customized Text
-12. Point Redemption settings
+12. Redemption Setting of Points and Rewards for WooCommerce
-13. Apply points cart
+13. Redeem Points On WooCommerce Cart Page
-14. Redeem point carts log
+14. Redeemed Points Log
-15. Redeem points on checkout
+15. Redeem Points On WooCommerce Checkout Page
-16. Per currency point setting
+16. Earn Points Per Currency Setting of Points and Rewards for WooCommerce
-17. Per currency point notification
+17. Earn Points Per Currency Setting Notification
-18. Per currency point log
+18. Earn Points Log
-19. Points table
+19. Assign/Reduct/View Points on Points Table
-20. Membership
+20. Membership Setting of Points and Rewards for WooCommerce
-21. Membership list
+21. Benefits of Membership Setting
-22. Membership benefits
+22. View Benefits of Membership Setting
-23. Membership level
+23. Upgrade User Level
-24. Assign product points
+24. Assign Points Globally
-25. Display assign product points
+25. Assign Points Notification
-26. Other setting
+26. Shortcode and Color Setting of Points and Rewards for WooCommerce
-27. Order total point
+27. Order Total Point Setting of Points and Rewards for WooCommerce

 == Frequently Asked Questions ==